ryanrawlingswang/nostalgia-os/README.md

-# Windows XP Portfolio Generator
+# NostalgiaOS

-A nostalgic Windows XP-themed portfolio generator built with Next.js.
-This application generates personalized portfolios with the classic Windows XP look and feel.
+A Windows XP-themed portfolio generator built with Next.js.
+Experience the nostalgia of the classic Windows XP interface while creating modern, personalized portfolios.

 ## Features